hameedmodibbo/flashSudy/README.md

 All application screenshots are available in the **`/screenshots`** folder of this repository.

 Included:
-- Flashcards grid view
-- Study mode interface
-- Light and dark themes
+- Desktop View
-- Mobile responsiveness
+- Mobile view

 ---